-The Forum’s 2022 priorities were agreed at its inaugural meeting on 12 January 2022.
-Information on the work we’re doing in these areas is available in the subheadings below, and we’ll update members through biannual Forum meetings and quarterly newsletters.
-An Annual General Meeting will also be held to reflect on our work.
+At the ANCF’s 2023 Annual General Meeting, held on 31 January 2023, it was agreed that we would focus on the issues below.
+Information on the work we’re doing in each area is available in the subheadings below, and we’ll update members through biannual Forum meetings and quarterly newsletters.

 The Forum surveyed its members on local aircraft noise regulation and enforcement matters in January 2022, receiving well over 30 responses covering most of the main UK airports.
 Based on that feedback, it’s clear that current regulatory regimes are ineffective in numerous respects and that extensive reform is needed.

 We’ve produced a paper that sets out the key issues and suggests ways the government should reform the current system, and submitted it to to DfT last year.

 There’s been little meaningful progress in the last year, but the Minister has committed to consulting on updated arrangements in 2023.
 We continue to press DfT officials and the Aviation Minister to implement the “stronger, clearer” aircraft noise policy the government committed to in the 2018 aviation Green Paper, Aviation 2050 and will keep members updated on progress.

 Find out more about noise issues and AEF’s work to address it.

 AEF has focused on the health impacts of aviation noise for many years.

 There is currently no process by which research into the health impacts of aircraft noise is reviewed and translated into policy and regulation.
 As a result, many years can pass without research being assessed and used to update policy.
 For example, the WHO’s 2018 Environmental Noise Guidelines for the European Region have not yet been assessed.
 There is also no process by which the government considers gaps in the evidence base and commissions new research to address them.